Table of contents

 Some may consider Paice LLC to be a patent troll, some may not.
 However, Paice LLC is an NPE.

 Patent trolls have been a constant source of irritation for technology companies since the 1990s, and the automotive industry is just another target.
 Between 2010/01/01 and 2020/01/01, there have been 779 Campaigns and 1,634 Litigations in the automotive industry.

 According to a report by Automotive World, the bulk of patent litigations over the last 15 years have involved patent troll cases.
 The automotive industry has seen patent trolls rapidly attempting to exploit the many high-technology aspects of cars.
-Some of these patent trolls hold just one patent, whereas some notorious patent trolls such as Acacia Research, hold many.
+Some of these patent trolls hold just one patent, whereas some notorious patent trolls, hold many.

 There’s no doubt that the patent trolls will continue to seek out and use older patents that car companies have abandoned and try to spin the claims to cover newer technologies or try to assert patents that have broad claims that may seem unrelated to cars and dispute that they actually cover car technology.

 The accelerated adoption of new technologies by the automotive industry will increase the focus on exploiting and protecting intellectual property, and the patent litigation landscape is likely to grow proportionately.
 By preparing in advance, carmakers can potentially minimize the effect of such lawsuits on the development and production of future vehicles.